metio/seb/content/topic/48-awsenv.md

 #!/usr/bin/env sh

 ###############################################################################
-# This script performs an aws-azure-login for the user-selected AWS profile
+# This script performs an AWS SSO login for the user-selected AWS profile
 # and sets the AWS_PROFILE environment variable afterwards.
 In order to use
 # this, create an alias that sources this script like this:
 #